BuildWeek-ft-airbnb-6/backend/README.md

 # backend

-This repository hosts the model and otber files necessary for the AirBnb application to make predictions.
+This repository hosts the model and other files necessary for the AirBnb application to make predictions.
 The data used to create the model is hosted on Kaggle and can be found [here](https://www.kaggle.com/rudymizrahi/airbnb-listings-in-major-us-cities-deloitte-ml).

 ### File Structure